nitin-kumar-sde/High-Level-Design/README.md

 ### 👯 Redundancy

-Having duplicate components (servers, databases, network paths) ready to take over if a primary one fails.
+Having duplicate components (servers, databases, network paths) ready to take over if a primary one fails (especially Database replicas)

 ### 🩺 Health Checks & Monitoring

-- Regularly checking the status of services and infrastructure components to detect failures or degraded performance quickly.
+Regularly checking the status of services and infrastructure components to detect failures or degraded performance quickly.

+Setup alarms and metrics for detecting failures early.

-### 🔄 Failover & Failback
+### 🔄 Automatic Recovery - Failover & Failback

-- **🎨 Failover** - The automatic process of switching from a primary, failed component to a secondary, healthy redundant component.
+**🎨 Failover** - The automatic process of switching from a primary, failed component to a secondary, healthy redundant component.

-- **🧩 Failback** - The process of switching operations back to the original primary component after it has been repaired or recovered.
+**🧩 Failback** - The process of switching operations back to the original primary component after it has been repaired or recovered.

 ### ⏳🔄 Timeouts & Retries

-- **Timeouts** - Limiting the amount of time a service will wait for a response from another service.
+**Timeouts** - Limiting the amount of time a service will wait for a response from another service.
 Prevents indefinite waits and resource exhaustion.

-- **Retries** - Attempting a failed operation again.
+**Retries** - Attempting a failed operation again.
     - **With Exponential Backoff** - Waiting for progressively longer periods between retries to avoid overwhelming a struggling service.
     - **Idempotency (Crucial for Retries)** - Designing operations so that performing them multiple times has the same effect as performing them once.
 This makes retries safe.